 The LOGSORT strategy can provide other advantages, as follows:

-If keys are being extracted in a table space recovery because of either a REBUILD INDEX or RECOVER UNLOADKEYS request for an index on a table in the table space, NGT Recover can extract these keys during the merge process of a LOGSORT strategy.
+If keys are being extracted in a table space recovery because of either a REBUILD INDEX or RECOVER UNLOADKEYS request for an index on a table in the table space, BMC AMI Recover can extract these keys during the merge process of a LOGSORT strategy.
 In some cases, the keys are sent directly to a sort at this point by using the NOWORKDDN option (see NOWORKDDN strategy), or the keys are written to the temporary data set specified by the WORKDDN parameter, usually SYSUT1 for REBUILD INDEX, or the SKEYDDN parameter for RECOVER UNLOADKEYS, depending on how you have set your index sort option.
-By extracting the keys during the merge process, NGT Recover avoids rereading the table space to rebuild the index, as is the case in the conventional strategy.
+By extracting the keys during the merge process, BMC AMI Recover avoids rereading the table space to rebuild the index, as is the case in the conventional strategy.
 This strategy can save elapsed time.

 The LOGSORT strategy allows the use of input change accumulation files and the simultaneous processing of a RECOVER command statement and an ACCUM command statement for the same object.
 (For more information about ACCUM, see .)